The Benefits of Kettlebell Training You (Should) Actually Care About

 Sure, some guys have big chest and guns, but in sports performance, these muscles paint a small part of a much bigger picture.

-Kettlebell sport is about utilising the body – yes, the whole body – and utilising it efficiently.
+Kettlebell training is about utilising the body – yes, the whole body – and utilising it efficiently.
 There’s just no way of holding up and hurling around 75% of your body weight for minutes at high repetitions without using the body and its muscles in an intelligent way.

-Glutes and hamstrings (ze booty): The muscle group that stabilises the knee, ankle and hips increases explosive power and damn well fills out a pair of jeans or hot pants in all the right ways.
+Glutes and hamstrings (your booty): The muscle group that stabilises the knee, ankle and hips increases explosive power and damn well fills out a pair of jeans or hot pants in all the right ways.
 This group of muscles is hard to work without free weight.
 Notice plenty of yogis with sculpted arms, legs and abs, but a booty that won’t fill out?
 You guessed it – it’s a kettlebell swing deficiency.

 Grip: If you do Jiu-Jitsu or rock climbing, you’ll know that this is one of the first things to give out.
-There was a point in time where my forearms measured bigger than my biceps… yes I was a real life Popeye.

 If you’re skinny and are hoping to build bulk, kettlebell training won’t quite do that for you (hear that ladies?
 You’re not going to get bulky!).
 It does, however, work well as an assistance training.
 Adding kettlebell snatches, clean and jerks and swings to some old school barbell lifting will add a whole new dimension to your size and strength.